ShoreBirdLab/reply-Science/READ_ME.txt

 	- Constants_Functions.R & Prepare_data.R are necessary to run the remaining scripts
 	- Prepare_predictions_Fig1 is necessary to run the script Fig1.R
 	- R01-R07 should be run in numerical order; all deal with our newly extracted dataset (including new calculations and comparisons with Kubelka et al.'s values).
+	- obs_check calculates the repeatability of our data extraction from literature about nest searching intensity and time within nesting most nests were found
 	- The names of the remaining R-scripts indicate the figure or table in the main text and supplement

 --------------------------------------------------------------------------------------------------------